maykar/plex_assistant/README.md

 "LivingRoom TV":"script.start_lr_plex", "Bedroom TV":"script.open_br_plex"
 ```
 The script would be different for every device and some devices might not have the ability to do this.<br>
-Find an example of a script that would start the Plex app on a Roku device below (note the comments in the code).<br>
+The example below would start the Plex app on a Roku device (note the comments in the code).
+The script checks that both the app is open on the device and the app reports as available.

 ```
 roku_plex:
   sequence:
-    #### Update plex device status at the start of the script
-    - service: plex.scan_for_clients
-    - delay:
-        seconds: 2
     - choose:
         #### If Plex is already open on the device, do nothing
         - conditions: